 Individual student achievement reports will be provided to families that clearly identity academic progress and students areas of need.

-PCM Board policy regarding family engagement ().
+PCM Board policy regarding family engagement (Board Policy #4130).

 PCM will provide families with information regarding teacher and assistants qualifications on a yearly basis.